The Tiger Woman (1917 film)

-The Tiger Woman was a 1917 American silent drama film directed by J. Gordon Edwards and George Bellamy and starring Theda Bara.
-The film is now considered lost.
+The Tiger Woman is a lost 1917 American silent drama film directed by J. Gordon Edwards and George Bellamy and starring Theda Bara.

 Plot

 Countess Irma (Theda Bara) is a Russian villainess who becomes the ruthless Princess Petrovich, who loves only her pearls.
 Her husband, the Prince (Edward Roseman), sells state secrets to a spy to pay her exorbitant bills, and her response is to report him to the secret police.

 Then she runs off to Monte Carlo with her lover, Count Zerstoff (Emil DeVarney), but she poisons him after he racks up a load of gambling losses.
 She goes to America followed by Stevan, a disgruntled servant (John Webb Dillion) and there she wreaks more havoc.

 The Princess' next victim is Edwin Harris (Glen White).
 He dumps his fiancée (Florence Martin) for the vamp and steals money from his father (Edward Holt).
 The shock kills the father and the Princess has Edwin sent off to jail.
 She next becomes involved with Edwin's brother, Mark (Herbert Heyes), inspiring him to leave his wife (Mary Martin) and child (Kittens Reichert).

 Finally Edwin and Stevan (who also has been sent to jail through the Princess' machinations) get away from their confinement and head over to the vamp's.
 She tries to stab Stevan, but he turns the knife onto herself and she is fatally stabbed.
 But before she dies she confesses all, which clears the name of both Harris brothers, and Mark returns to his wife.